-I’m sick of the spiritual ego which thinks it’s “better” or “more evolved” than others.
+I’m sick of the spiritual narcissism that thinks it’s “better” or “more evolved” than others.

 I’m sick of the toxic teachings which reinforce dissociation and the repression of trauma.

-I’m sick of the philosophies which condemn the aliveness and passion of the body and senses.
+I’m sick of the patriarchal philosophies which condemn the aliveness and passion of the body and senses.

 I’m sick of all the fake bullshit that masquerades as “spiritual,” “non-dual,” “high vibe,” “awakened,” “ascended,” and “enlightened.”

 I’m sick of spirituality that embraces the sacred but rejects the wild within us.

 And I’m not innocent – I realize that in many ways, I’m complicit.
 I’m imperfect.
 I’m flawed.
 I’ve had a lot to learn since the beginning of my spiritual path.
 I’ve believed and adopted inauthentic beliefs and roles.
 I’ve been guilty of everything and more.
 But that’s okay.